aj1365/aj1365/README.md

 <img src="https://img.shields.io/badge/Focus-Optimization-brightgreen" />
 <img src="https://img.shields.io/badge/Focus-Artificial%20Intelligence-brightgreen" />

-🔬 **Dr. Ali Jamali** is an expert in satellite and airborne remote sensing research and development with a Ph.D. degree in Geoinformatics
+🔬 **Dr. Ali Jamali** is an expert in satellite and airborne remote sensing research and development with a Ph.D. degree in Geoinformatics.

+Experiences:
-- Developing cutting-edge methods for various remote sensing applications (e.g., deforestation mapping, flood monitoring, wetlands mapping and monitoring)
+- Developed cutting-edge methods for various remote sensing applications (e.g., deforestation mapping, flood monitoring, wetlands mapping and monitoring)
 - Experience working with top scientists in remote sensing and computer science
-- Industrial and academic R&D experience
+- Extensive industrial and academic R&D experience
 - Proven academic research and development capability in digital image processing for optical and SAR remote sensing

 Areas of Interest: